rexfernando/airepl/README.md

 - `--token`: The OpenAI API Token (required)
 - `--model`: The model to use (default: gpt-3.5-turbo)
 - `--stream`: Stream the response (default: True)
-- `--temperature`: The temperature to use for the completions (default: 0.01)
+- `--temp`: The temperature to use for the completions (default: 0.01)

 ### Example: